FyingE/FMP-AE/README.md

 4. **Extensive Evaluation**: We perform extensive experiments on five benchmark datasets, demonstrating superior performance in multiple evaluation metrics (Precision, Recall, F1-score, AUC-PR, AUC-ROC), validated through ablation studies to prove the effectiveness of each component.

-## Key Features
+## 🔑 Key Features

-- **Hybrid Model**: Combines Matrix Profile techniques with deep learning (1D-CNN and Autoencoder) for enhanced anomaly detection.
-- **Sliding Window Technique**: Improves sensitivity to sparse anomalies by processing smaller subsequences.
-- **Matrix Profile Loss**: A novel loss function that integrates Matrix Profile loss with the Autoencoder's reconstruction loss, improving anomaly detection accuracy.
-- **Efficient and Scalable**: Optimized for large-scale time series data, improving both computational efficiency and model generalization across domains.
+- **Dual Loss Function**: Incorporates reconstruction loss, external matrix profile loss, and internal matrix profile loss for comprehensive training.
+- **State-of-the-Art Architecture**: Utilizes CNNs for feature extraction and attention-based autoencoders for reconstruction, providing an optimal combination for time series anomaly detection.
+- **Flexible Model**: Designed to be adaptable to various time series datasets and capable of identifying both subtle and more obvious anomalies.
+- **Point Adjustment for Anomaly Sequences**: Enhances performance by adjusting detected anomalies over time to reduce false positives.

-## Model Architecture
+## 🏗️ Model Architecture

-The **FMP-TAE** architecture consists of three main components:
+The architecture of FMP-TAE consists of three main components:

-1. **Multi-channel CNN for Feature Extraction**: This component extracts the temporal features from the time series data.
-The CNN is designed to accelerate the computation of the Matrix Profile (MP) by enabling parallel processing, which greatly improves computational efficiency.

-2. **Loss Function Module**: The model employs a sliding window technique to compute both inter-window and intra-window MP losses.
-These losses are then combined with the Autoencoder's reconstruction loss to guide anomaly detection in an unsupervised manner.

-3. **Transformer-based Autoencoder**: The Autoencoder architecture is based on a Transformer model, which helps capture long-range dependencies and fine-grained local patterns in the time series data, improving the ability to detect both local and global anomalies.
+1. **CNN Encoder**: Extracts local temporal features from the time series data, learning hierarchical representations.
+2. **Attention-Based Autoencoder**: Reconstructs the input data using an attention mechanism, capturing long-range dependencies.
+3. **Loss Functions**:
+    - **Reconstruction Loss**: Measures how accurately the model can reconstruct the original input.
+    - **External Matrix Profile Loss**: Encourages similarity between windowed segments of the time series at different positions.
+    - **Internal Matrix Profile Loss**: Ensures consistency within each window, preventing overfitting to local noise.

 ## Key Parameters